 Florence Center: Studio Arts

-The SU Florence Studio Arts program is an opportunity to research and explore creative and innovative approaches to making art while living in a city with one of the world's greatest artistic patrimonies.
-Studio arts students typically enroll in two to three studio classes, Italian language, and one other course from the variety of offerings at the SU Center.
+The Syracuse Florence Studio Arts program is an opportunity to research and explore creative and innovative approaches to making art while living in a city with one of the world's greatest artistic patrimonies.
+Studio arts students typically enroll in two to three studio classes, Italian language, and one other course from the variety of offerings at the Syracuse Center.
 An art portfolio is required for visiting students at the time of application.

 - 12-15 work samples saved to a single PDF

 - We suggest you include a few different mediums, if it also demonstrates your strongest work

-The program offers courses in drawing, painting, printmaking, sculpture, digital photography, and antique painting techniques (fresco and egg tempera) on the SUF campus, as well as metalsmithing, batik, silkscreen, and weaving at Fuji Studios located in the city center.
-In tandem with their studio work, students visit local galleries, museums, churches, market squares, and gardens where Italian art and culture become one.Signature Seminar
+The program offers courses in drawing, painting, printmaking, sculpture, digital photography, and antique painting techniques (fresco and egg tempera) on the Syracuse Florence campus, as well as metalsmithing, batik, silkscreen, and weaving at Fuji Studios located in the city center.
+In tandem with their studio work, students visit local galleries, museums, churches, market squares, and gardens where Italian art and culture become one.

-(3 credits; optional for all Florence student)
+(3 credits; optional for all students)

-Undergraduate students live with Italian hosts.
+.
 Homestays allow students to practice Italian learned in class and to gain insight into Italian culture and lifestyle.
-Hosts are carefully screened and most have hosted SU students for many semesters.
+Hosts are carefully screened and most have hosted Syracuse students for many semesters.
 Hosts represent all walks of life and professions: some are large families, some are retired couples, some are divorced or single parents, some are young couples.
 Placements are arranged by the housing coordinator in Florence, based on information you provide about your preferences and special needs.
 Continental breakfast (seven days a week) and evening meals (five days a week) are included in the program fee when you live with a host.

 with other students in the program because of the special time commitment required in this program.
 However, space in apartments is limited and assigned on a first-come, first-served basis.
 The housing coordinator in Florence assists students by locating available furnished apartments and advising on contractual matters.
 Students in apartments receive a cash allowance from their program fee to partially cover meals and are responsible for preparing their own food.
 All apartments are fully furnished including bedding, and are equipped with basic utilities such as washing machines and kitchen utensils.

-The cost of the SU Florence program includes SU tuition and a program fee.
+The cost of the Syracuse Florence program includes Syracuse tuition and a program fee.
 Financial aid is available

-Hear from SU Florence Alumni!
+Hear from Syracuse Florence Alumni!

 if you have any questions about the program - they are students who have just recently returned from a semester in Florence.
-You can also check out our program reviews on GoOverseas.com.
+You can also check out our program reviews on GoOverseas.com